 - i) withdrawal of all prohibitory orders under section 144.

 - ii) restoration of the right to strike

 iii) withdrawal of all curbs on the press.

 Round Table Conference with Ayub on March 10, 1969.
 Ayub accepted 2 demands:

 - Anti Ayub Movement (1968-69) launched by the Urban middle class i.e. Students, lawyers, teachers, doctors, laborers, politicians, etc.

 - Joint Labor Council called for laborers strike.

 - Central Medical Body held a successful strike of the Doctors.

-- Association of teachers participated in anti-Ayub movement.
+- Association of teachers participated in the anti-Ayub movement.

-Ayub resigned and Marshal law was re-enforced on March 25, 1969.
+Ayub resigned and Marshal law was re-imposed on March 25, 1969.